NLnetLabs/krill/doc/development/multi_user/authentication.md

     in the `Authorize: bearer xxx` HTTP request header.
   - Krill would then compare the API token string to the one it was configured with and respond with success or failure.

 That was it.
-No login, no logout, no login form discovery and no OpenID Connect callback handler.
+No login, no logout, no login form discovery, no OpenID Connect callback handler and no receipt, use or storage of user identity or metadata.

 The API that Lagosta now uses to login and logout of Krill is not part of the publically documented Krill API.
 The essence of it (taken from `daemon/http/auth.rs`) is: